jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/37 - Mid Point Battle.md

 # The Death Star

 Midway through _Star Wars_, the ship taking Skywalker, Obi-Wan, Leia, and Solo is captured by the very ship their secret plans were stolen to destroy.
-The predictament, they have to escape it, so they can destroy it.
+It's great writing.
+Because, they now have to escape it, so they can destroy it.

 Well I hope you took notes Skywalker.
-Because they got me.
+Because they got me!
 The antagonists have me in a Darth Blockbuster choke hold.
 And I'm in trouble.

 I broke the rules, and they sent their stormtroopers, and I was over powered.
 Not by superior reasoning, philosophy, or ethics.
 No, they over powered me because the extras joined them!

 I'm here, like Rapunzel, trapped.
 I'm being well treated and feed, other than being forced to listen to red / blue cable news.
-Can you go up against Darth Blockbuster and save me?
+Can you face Darth Blockbuster.
+Can you save me?

 Oh what did I do?
 I downloaded a movie from pirate bay.
+And that's against the rules.
+But should it be?

 Hurry up!
-They're showing protesters flying into a Climate Change Strike.
+Blue / red cable news is showing protesters flying into a Climate Change Strike.
 I don't know how much longer I got, nevermind the polar bears.
-Although I think they'll realize the stupidity before the walking bristol boards do.
+Although I think the bears will realize the stupidity before the walking bristol boards with all the air miles do.
 Move it!

 ## Skywalker Turns on His Lightsaber